Tithes & Alms

 But if thou shalt indeed obey his voice, and do all that I speak; then I will be an enemy unto thine enemies, and an adversary unto thine adversaries.

-• So if we obey the Lord's voice by his Apostles, modest women's trousers made of clean materials are no transgression.
+So if we obey the Lord's voice by his Apostles as Alahayim wills, modest women's trousers made of clean materials are no transgression.
 Please refer to Clean vs Unclean Garments for understanding on clean materials for clothing.

 Women's Head Coverings

-• In the culture of the Believers, women wear head coverings when going about in the world to maintain shamefacedness.
-[Acts of Thomas 56] When at home, not out in the world, they don't have to wear head-coverings in the presence of their husband, immediate family that is not a male cousin, and their own children like Eve who didn't wear a head covering in the presence of her husband and children.
-The woman at home with just her immediate family, need only wear a covering when praying or prophesying (teaching scripture, discussing scripture).
-On the other hand, when at home, in the presence of male cousins, non -relatives, or other's children they would cover their heads as a token of power on their heads because of the angels being examples of believers in the modesty and shamefacedness of the faith in Christ Yache with a sign of the Head’s authority over them, whether father or husband, upon their heads.
-It is confirmed in the law that the women covered their heads when out in the world since they had to remove their head covering to imprecate the curse of jealousy which shows the women's heads were otherwise covered when going about in the world in shamefacedness.
+In the culture of the Believers, women wear head-coverings when going about in the world to maintain shamefacedness.
+[Acts of Thomas 56] When at home, not out in the world, they don't have to wear head-coverings in the presence of their husband and their own children like Eve who didn't wear a head covering in the presence of her husband and children.
+Also, when in the presence of other immediate family (not including that of a male cousin or an uncle) it is permissible for a woman's head to be uncovered.
+This means, the woman at home with just her immediate family, need only wear a covering when praying or prophesying (teaching scripture, discussing scripture).
+On the other hand, when at home, in the presence of male cousins and uncles, non-relatives, or other's children, they would cover their heads as a token of power on their heads because of the angels, being examples of believers in the modesty and shamefacedness of the faith in Christ Yache with a sign of their head’s authority over them, whether father or husband, upon their heads.
+It is confirmed in the law that the women covered their heads when out in the world since they had to remove their head-covering to imprecate the curse of jealousy which shows the women's heads were otherwise covered when going about in the world in shamefacedness.

 Numbers 5:18

-• According to the scriptures, any woman who is not ashamed, married or unmarried, to go about in the world uncovered, there is a place prepared for them to be hung by their hair in torments according to Acts of Thomas 56.
+According to the scriptures, for any woman who is not ashamed, married or unmarried, to go about in the world uncovered, there is a place prepared for the shameless to be hung by their hair in torments according to Acts of Thomas 56.

 Acts of Thomas 56